alo9507/JustKeepClicking/content/blog/auth/index.md

 We can configure our AuthManager with any authProvider and any dataStore and rest assured that our cached AuthSession, runtime AuthSession, and remote AuthSession all remain in sync.

 SIDENOTE: To the keen eyed among you, this may look familair.
 It's is inspired by FirebaseAuth with Firebase.configure(). and Auth.auth() syntax.

+That's it.
+The implementation of signOut, isAuthenticated, and any other authentication behaviors follow naturally from this.

 SignOut